 - Gifts and entertainment activities must be legal and shouldn't be frequent or extravagant. - Avoid any gift or entertainment activity that may create an actual or perceived conflict of interest or the appearance of impropriety. - Don't offer any gifts or entertainment, regardless of value, to government officials without advance approval of Government Relations (U.S.) or the appropriate local legal or compliance contact. - Know reporting requirements and limits on gifts and entertainment.
 These can vary depending on your business area and location.
-Refer to the gift and entertainment policy applicable to your location or contact your compliance director or local compliance or legal contact. - I purchased two tickets for a sporting event to spend time with my client.
-The client asked me if he may bring his spouse.
-Since the event is sold out, may I give both tickets to the client so his spouse can attend in my place? - If you don't attend the event with the client, the tickets would be considered a gift, instead of business entertainment.
-Therefore, the total value of both tickets must fall within the gift limits. - What is the monetary limit for a business gift? - It depends.
+Refer to the gift and entertainment policy applicable to your location or contact your compliance or legal contact. - ?
+I purchased two tickets for a sporting event to spend time with my client.
+The client asked me if they could bring their spouse.
+Since the event is sold out, may I give both tickets to the client so their spouse can attend in my place? - If you don't attend the event with the client, the tickets would be considered a gift, instead of business entertainment.
+Therefore, the total value of both tickets must fall within the gift limits. - ?
+What is the monetary limit for a business gift? - It depends.
 Refer to the gifts and entertainment standards for details regarding limits.
-Some business areas have adopted more restrictive gift policies due to business need.
+Some business areas have adopted their own gift policies and standards due to business needs.
 Consult your business area's policy before giving or accepting any business gift.

-- I want to give a client a gift that exceeds the monetary limit.
-Is the gift permissible if I pay for it myself and don't request reimbursement from the company? - No. Monetary limits apply whether or not you request reimbursement from the company.
+- ?
+I want to give a client a gift that exceeds the monetary limit.
+Is the gift permissible if I pay for it myself and don't request reimbursement from the company? - No. Monetary limits apply whether or not you request reimbursement from the company. - Gifts and entertainment policy